On Stein's test of uniformity on the hypersphere: Connections to other tests

-Here, we use the reproducing kernel property and apply the simplified operator from \eqref{eq:operator}.
-To connect this construction to our $L^2$-Stein construction, we fix the kernel to be the von Mises--Fisher kernel $ k(\bx,\by)=e^{\lambda \bx ^\top \by}$ with $\lambda>0$.
-Consequently, the same Gegenbauer expansion in \eqref{eq:m_k} is used to decompose the kernel, and we derive a closed Gegenbauer representation

-with similar Gegenbauer coefficients $c_{k,p}^{\mathrm{dKSD}}(\lambda):=m_{k,p}(\lambda)\big(k(k+p-2)\big)^2$.
-This analogous representation helps identify the effect of the two constructions.
-It also directly allows for application of our asymptotic results from Section~\ref{sec:asymptotic}, after replacing the coefficients $c_{k,p}(\lambda)$ by $c_{k,p}^{\mathrm{dKSD}}(\lambda)$.
+Here, we use the reproducing kernel property and the Gegenbauer expansion in \eqref{eq:m_k}, to obtain $c_{k,p}^{\mathrm{dKSD}}(\lambda):=m_{k,p}(\lambda)\big(k(k+p-2)\big)^2$.
+This representation helps highlight the difference between the two constructions and allows for direct application of our asymptotic results from Section~\ref{sec:asymptotic} to $n\mathrm{dKSD}^2_{(2)}$, after replacing the coefficients $c_{k,p}(\lambda)$ by $c_{k,p}^{\mathrm{dKSD}}(\lambda)$.
 Hence, we provide a direct method to compute the asymptotic distribution of the test statistic, both under $\mathcal{H}_0$ and under fixed alternatives, incorporate the perspective of the underlying random field to analyze the test, and show that the test belongs to the class of Sobolev tests.

 The coefficients of the $L^2$-Stein and $\mathrm{dKSD}^2_{(2)}$ tests differ by a factor of $c_{k,p}(\lambda)/c_{k,p}^{\mathrm{dKSD}}(\lambda)=\gamma_{k,p}m_{k,p}(\lambda)$.
 To illustrate this difference, we plot standardized versions of the functions $k\mapsto c_{k,p}(\lambda)$ and $k\mapsto c^{\mathrm{dKSD}}_{k,p}(\lambda)$ in Figure~\ref{fig:coef}.
 The weight of the $L^2$-Stein test is more concentrated on a narrow set of indices compared to the $\mathrm{dKSD}^2_{(2)}$ test, while the concentration parameter $\lambda$ has a similar effect in both approaches, shifting the weight of the tests to Gegenbauer polynomials of higher order as $\lambda$ increases.